 - Be vigilant: Don’t click suspicious links or open suspicious files, particularly from people you don’t know.

 - Update your operating systems: Operating systems (OS) and applications are updated after vulnerabilities are found and fixed.
 Keeping your OS and apps up-to-date and turning on automatic updates will protect you against known vulnerabilities.

 - Be careful on public WiFi: Public WiFi networks are opportunities for attackers.
 Make sure your traffic is protected by using a reputable VPN when accessing public WiFi.
-However, remember that VPN companies vary in quality and privacy, and many VPN services are malicious.
-Proton VPN is a VPN service that is available for free for all Proton users and has been independently audited for security and safety.
+However, remember that VPN companies vary in quality and privacy, and many VPN services are malicious(new window).
+Proton VPN(new window) is a VPN service that is available for free for all Proton users and has been independently audited for security and safety.

 Endpoint compromise – your user account

 Compromised accounts occur when your credentials become known to an attacker.
 Bad actors can obtain this knowledge from data breaches that provide them with your passwords or as a result of bad physical security.

 Every year, attackers breach databases across the world.
 This allows them to learn the login credentials of individual users.
 Individuals who reuse passwords across multiple services are especially vulnerable to attack; if any website or app is breached, attackers would have access to all accounts where you used that password.

 How you can minimize this risk

 - Passwords: Use different passwords for every service you use.
 If you only use one or two passwords, the compromise of any single service could let attackers break into all the other digital services you use.
 At the same time, do not use simple passwords that can easily be guessed, like “123456789”.